carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 keypoints:
 - "Use `clip_box` in `DataArray.rio` to crop raster with a bounding box."
 - "Use `clip` in `DataArray.rio` to crop raster with a given polygon."
-- "Use `grow` in `GeoDataFrame` to make a buffer polygon of a (multi)point or a polyline.
+- "Use `buffer` in `geopandas` to make a buffer polygon of a (multi)point or a polyline.
 This polygon can be used to crop data."
 ---

 It is quite common that the raster data you have in hand is too large to process, or not all the pixels are relevant to your area of interest (AoI).
 In both situations, you should consider cropping your raster data before performing data analysis.